clinicjs/node-clinic-doctor/recommendations/io-readmore.md

 ## Next Steps
 - Use `clinic bubbleprof` to create a diagram of the application's asynchronous flow.
   - See `clinic bubbleprof --help` for how to generate the profile
-  - Visit https://clinicjs.org/bubbleprof/walkthrough for a guide on how to use and interpret this output
+  - Visit the [Bubbleprof walkthrough](https://clinicjs.org/bubbleprof/walkthrough) for a guide on how to use and interpret this output
 - Explore the Bubbleprof diagram.
 Look for long lines and large circles representing persistent delays, then drill down to reveal the lines of code responsible
 - Pay particular attention to "userland" delays, originating from code in the profiled application itself.
 - Identify possible optimization targets using knowledge of the application's I/O touch points (the I/O to and from the Node.js process, such as databases, network requests, and filesystem access).
 For example: